Barbara Kay: Career

 Kay began her journalism career as a book reviewer.
 During the 1990s, she joined the board and writing staff of the revived Cité libre.
 Afterward, Kay branched out into writing op/eds for the National Post before becoming a columnist in 2003.
 Kay has also published articles in The Post Millennial, Pajama, The Walrus, Canadian Jewish News (CJNews), and Epoch Times.
 Barbara Kay joined Ezra Levant's conservative online media channel Rebel News, in February 2017, as its Montreal correspondent.
-Kay announced on Twitter on August 15, 2017 that she would end her "freelance relationship with Rebel Media.
+Kay announced on Twitter on August 15, 2017, that she would end her "freelance relationship with Rebel Media.
 She stated her respect for Ezra Levant and Faith Goldy, but felt that the Rebel Media "brand" had been "tarnished" by several contributors who did not reflect the views of mainstream conservatives like herself.

 Kay held a residency on CBC's Because News for nineteen months from 2016 to 2017 as a "token" and only conservative on a panel of liberals.
 She was removed from the panel allegedly because of "her views on the misappropriation of Indigenous cultures."

+Kay briefly left the National Post in 2020, citing increased editorial scrutiny of her columns, but returned a few months later.